School of Architecture and Planning

 Foundation Year Program (FYP) / Admission to the Major in Architecture or Interior Design

 Students who have completed the FYP must submit a Gateway Application (an application to the major) by the first Monday in May for review and consideration for admission to the major of choice (ARC or IDE).
 Applications are available on the School website.
 FYP Gateway reviews are conducted at the conclusion of each Spring semester.
-Available openings within both the ARC and IDE majors are limited and, therefore, entry into each is competitive.
+Available openings within ARC and IDE majors are limited, and entry into each is competitive.
 A minimum GPA of 2.5 is required from the 16 credit hours of courses listed below.
 Students not accepted into either of the two majors within the School of Architecture and Planning in their first year of application will remain in the University College and will be eligible to reapply the following year.
 A student may reapply only once.

 The Foundation Year Program requires the completion of the following courses (16 semester credit hours):